Robert Courtney Davis

-Robert Courtney Davis (October 12, 1876 – September 2, 1944) was an officer in the United States Army who served as Adjutant General of the U.S. Army from 1922 to 1927.
+Robert Courtney Davis (October 12, 1876 – September 2, 1944) was an American military officer who was Adjutant General of the United States Army from 1922 to 1927.

 Early life

 Robert C. Davis was born in Lancaster, Pennsylvania on October 12, 1876.
 He attended Franklin & Marshall College before being appointed to the United States Military Academy in 1894.
 Davis graduated in 1898 and was commissioned as a Second Lieutenant in the 17th Infantry Regiment.

 Spanish–American War

 Davis took part in the Spanish–American War, and saw action in Cuba.
 He was involved in the Santiago campaign and took part in the battles of El Caney and San Juan.
 He received the Silver Star for heroism at El Caney, and was recommended for a brevet promotion to First Lieutenant.

 Davis subsequently served in the Philippine–American War.
 In August 1899, he received a second Silver Star and promotion to brevet Captain for heroism while fighting Filipino insurgents.
 He remained in the Philippines until 1904, when he was assigned to West Point as a professor in the Department of Tactics.